Learn more about the astonishing group of speakers who will share bold ideas, tough truths and jaw-dropping creative visions at TEDWomen 2018.

 "In my own research, I develop methods for earthquake waves for free use, work on mapping Earth's interior, earthquake hazard, cyclones and elephant communication.
 I believe education and science play an ever larger role in extracting useful information from the ever-increasing amount of data to deliver critical decision-making skills and evaluating uncertainties, especially in times of fake news."

-Yvonne van Amerongen is an occupational therapist and a social worker.
-Before 1983, when she started working for the nursing home Hogewey, she worked in a hospital for psychiatric diseases and in a rehabilitation center.
+Before 1983, when Yvonne van Amerongen started working for the nursing home Hogewey, she worked in a hospital for psychiatric diseases and in a rehabilitation center.
 In 1992 she was the care manager of the traditional nursing home Hogewey when the management team started thinking about the vision of care for people living with severe dementia.
-In 1993 this vision was the basis for the development of what now is the De Hogeweyk community village, with 23 houses for more than 150 seniors with dementia. van Amerongen was the project leader and one of the founders of the vision for excellent care for people with dementia and of the De Hogeweyk village.
+In 1993, this vision was the basis for the development of what now is the neighborhood The Hogeweyk, with 27 houses for more than 170 seniors with severe dementia.
+Van Amerongen was the project leader and one of the founders of the vision for excellent care, living and well-being for people with severe dementia and of neighborhood The Hogeweyk.

-van Amerongen now works as a consultant for Be, supporting and advising other organizations in their development of excellent care according to the vision of De Hogeweyk.
-Be is part of the Vivium Caregroup, the owner of De Hogeweyk.
+Van Amerongen now works as a consultant for Be, supporting and advising healthcare organizations, governments, architects and project starters around the world to improve the quality of life of people living with dementia.
+Be is part of the Vivium Care group (non-profit), also the owner of The Hogeweyk.

 As the architect of the Moral Monday, the Rev. Dr. William J. Barber II stands for a multi-racial, multi-faith movement fighting for voting rights, public education, universal health care, environmental protection as well as the rights of women, labor, immigrants and members of the LGBTQ community.
 In 2013, thousands joined weekly protests at the North Carolina state legislature; more than a thousand were arrested in civil disobedience.
 Monday coalition continues to draw tens of thousands each year.